 Back to our example of a personal trainer marketplace.
-You could start by convincing 10 personal trainers to offer their services through your platform.
-The next step is to create a simple landing page—using a tool like Unbounce, Instapage or Strikingly that require no coding—with a list of the personal trainers, descriptions of their services and prices.
-You would also create a simple booking form (with a free tool like Typeform or Google Forms) that would simply ask for the customer’s email address, the trainer they want to book from, and the desired time.
+You could start by convincing ten personal trainers to offer their services through your platform.
+The next step is to create a simple landing page—using a tool like Unbounce, Instapage, or Strikingly which require no coding—with a list of the personal trainers, descriptions of their services, and prices.
+You would also create a simple booking form (with a free tool like Typeform or Google Forms) that would simply ask for the customer's email address, the trainer they want to book from, and the desired time.

 Each booking email would land in your inbox.
-You would then communicate with the trainer and the customer to arrange a suitable date, and would ask the customer to confirm the booking by paying.
-A tool like PayPal’s payment pages can be used to accept the incoming payments, after which you can transfer the payment (minus your commission fee) to the trainer.
+You would then communicate with the trainer and the customer to arrange a suitable date and would ask the customer to confirm the booking by paying.
+You could use a solution like PayPal Checkout to accept incoming payments, after which you can transfer the payment (minus your commission fee) to the trainer.

 After each successful booking, you would email the customer and ask them to rate the provider.
 You would then manually add the review to your landing page.

 Whenever someone makes a booking request, you can add their email address to a mailing list tool like MailChimp.
 Whenever you add new personal trainers to the system or have special offers from existing providers, you can email all the people on your list.

 The solution described above offers your basic value proposition to both sides of your marketplace.
 This approach is exactly what Airbnb initially started with, and it worked well for them.
 As Jared Friedman (partner at Y Combinator) explained at the RiseUp Summit 2015: